-Other perhaps than for solely meditation, before you use a mala or utter a mantra, it’s useful to know what you ‘consent to’ and what you do not ‘consent to’.
+Other perhaps than for solely meditation (I like Transcendental Meditation), before you use a mala or utter a mantra, it’s useful to know what you ‘consent to’ and what you do not ‘consent to’.
 This is where a little homework like ‘mapping‘ clarifies what you want to reinforce with your brain.
 Map what you like, what you dislike; what you are good at, what you are not so good at.
 Map your dreams, hopes and aspirations instead of chasing fantasies.
 Many aspects of the brain remain changeable even into adulthood, you’re never too old for change.
-Such neuroplasticity occurs as physaical changes to individual neurons, to how neurons link with one another (which is what is referred to in this Post) or to the brain as a whole (cortical remapping).
-Of course the longer (thus likely more as default) a GIGA pathway is embedded, the more challenging it may prove to overwrite it.
-Where there’s a will…
+Such neuroplasticity occurs as physical changes to individual neurons, to how neurons link with one another (which is what is referred to in this Post) or to the brain as a whole (cortical remapping).
+Of course the longer (thus likely more as default) a GIGO pathway is embedded, the more challenging it may prove to overwrite it.
+Where’s a will…

 If you find exploring yourself in such an analytical way difficult, then imagine that you’re looking at a friend, nine out of ten you’d mellow your criticisms, or deliver any that should be mentioned more gently, or praise when praise is due.
 Get the bearings for your journey (building new neurons) as sorted as you can, only then use repetitions.
 Make sure that your actions are congruent with your desired goals.
 Fingering the mala/rosary, reciting a mantra and visualising running a marathon without ever leaving the settee is called delusion.
 The faith I mention in my diagram is ‘I can’ and, for those who find that choice hard, or who let fear of failure dictate life, be inspired by the Rio Paralympics 2016 trailer.

 Does It Work